-We understand that parents want to be connected with their children after school to be certain they have arrived safely at home or to a caregivers.
-During the day, parents can call the school at breaks or after school to talk to or get a message to their child.
-Therefore, students arriving at school with cell phones will give them to the classroom teacher to keep during the day for safety.
+We understand that parents want to connect with their children after school to be certain they have arrived safely at home or to a caregiver.
+Therefore, students arriving at school with cell phones, will give them to the classroom teacher to keep during the day for safety.
 They will be returned to the child at the end of the day.

 Electronics such as iPads and gaming devices should never be brought to school.
-In the event that students do bring them, please be aware that students will give these to a staff member to hold until the end of the day.
+If students do bring them, please be aware that students will give these to a staff member to hold until the end of the day.
 The school is not responsible for lost, stolen, or damaged cell phones or other electronics.